 Perhaps not surprisingly, 11% of almost 2,000 SMEs surveyed as part of the UK Business Digital Index stated that they simply didn’t use the internet, indicating not only a lack of skills but also a lack of interest as a reason (Click-accenture).

 However, as we enter a mobile-first generation where smartphones reign as the supreme communication and go-to device for information, SMEs must not only have a website but must also be adaptable to the changing needs of their intended consumers.
 Only 41% of SMEs are thinking this way and have adapted their websites for tablets and smartphones (Real Business).

-Do your customers prefer to make fast payments, or simply consult your website for reference?
+Do your customers prefer to make payments, make fast payments, or simply consult your company website for future reference?
 Not sure?
 In which case it’s important to…

 95.3% said they’d be likely to respond to an SMS Survey request (IPOS), which is unsurprising considering that 93% of UK adults both own and use a mobile phone and 61% own and use a smartphone, both of which have SMS capabilities (Ofcom).

 Speak to your customers in a language they know.
 Ask questions and get valuable feedback you can use and identify and solve problems quickly, saving costs in time and resource by avoiding repeat complaint calls.